exilenorth/RcloneQBController/docs/Phase1_Development_Plan.md

     *   The class should be implemented as a singleton to ensure a single source of configuration data.
     *   It must utilize the `System.Text.Json` library for serialization and deserialization.
     *   Define the following public methods:
         *   `public AppConfig LoadConfig()`: This method will read `config.json` from the disk, deserialize it into the `AppConfig` object model, and return the object.
+It will also trigger the log rotation task.
         *   `public void SaveConfig(AppConfig config)`: This method will take an `AppConfig` object, serialize it into a JSON string with appropriate formatting, and write it back to the `config.json` file.
+        *   `public void ValidateConfiguration(AppConfig config)`: This method will perform all validation checks as defined in the `TECHNICAL_SPECIFICATION.md` (e.g., paths exist, ports are valid).
+        *   `private void PurgeOldLogs()`: A private method to be called on startup that deletes log files older than `app_settings.log_retention_days`.

 ## 3. Core Application Shell